StylePart: Image-based Shape Part Manipulation: Shape part manipulation

-where ${r}^{\bm{P}}$ is the trajectory of the PartVAE latent code that represents the desired resizing result, and $\mathcal{F}_{r}$ is a trajectory finetuner function that refines a PartVAE code trajectory into a GAN latent code trajectory. \paragraph{Resize trajectory} Trajectories that fit the desired resize manipulation in $\mathcal{S}$ and $\mathcal{W}$ are obtained using the following procedure.
+Trajectories that fit the desired resize manipulation in $\mathcal{S}$ and $\mathcal{W}$ are obtained using the following procedure.
 Given a shape $s_i$ in our dataset, we obtain its geometric attribute by $\bm{P}_\text{i}={\text{Enc}}_{P}(\mathcal{T}^{-1}(s_i))$, where ${\text{Enc}}_{P}$ is a pretrained PartVAE encoder.
 Then we apply a specific resizing operation to $s_i$ to obtain the resized shape $\hat{s}_i = \mathcal{R}(s_i)$ and its geometric attribute $\hat{\bm{P}}_i={\text{Enc}}_{P}(\mathcal{T}^{-1}(\hat{s}_i))$.
 Thus, we obtain a PartVAE latent trajectory for this resize manipulation of $s_i$ by $r_i^{\bm{P}}=\hat{\bm{P}}_i-\bm{P}_i$.
 We apply the same resize manipulation to all shapes in our dataset and average all PartVAE latent trajectories to obtain a general trajectory $r^{\bm{P}}=(1/N)\sum_{N}(r_i^{\bm{P}})$ representing the resizing manipulation.
 By applying $r^{\bm{P}}$, we observe that the resized images often lose some details, thus impairing shape identify (\figname~\ref{fig:resize}).
 For better shape identity after part resizing, we introduce a \textit{GAN space trajectory finetuner} implemented using a four-layer MLP.
 The main function of this finetuner is to transform the trajectories from $\mathcal{S}$ to $\mathcal{W}$.
 The finetuner inputs are the GAN latent code of input image $w_I$ and a PartVAE latent trajectory of the target part, while the output is a trajectory in $\mathcal{W}$.
 We train this trajectory finetuner using paired trajectory data $(r^{\bm{P}}, r_i^{\bm{W}})$ and by minimizing the following loss function:

 To collect the paired trajectory data, we first add $r^{\bm{P}}$ to the PartVAE latent codes of all training shapes and obtain the rendered image latent codes (\ie~$\hat{w}_i$) by optimizing Eq.\ref{gan-inversion-eq}.
 For shape $i$, we obtain the GAN latent space trajectory $r_i^{\bm{W}}$ corresponding to $r^{\bm{P}}$ by $r_i^{\bm{W}} = \hat{w}_i - w_I$.